Machine Learning in Survival Analysis

 Part III: Models

 Part III is a deep dive into models for solving survival analysis problems.
-This begins with ‘traditional survival’ models that may not be considered ‘machine learning’ by some; although, as will be shown, with a small level of tweaking, these models can be exceptionally powerful.
+This begins with ‘foundational survival’ models that may not be considered ‘machine learning’ by some; although, as will be shown, with a small level of tweaking, these models can be exceptionally powerful.
 This Part of the book continues by exploring different classes of machine learning models including random forests, support vector machines, gradient boosting machines, and neural networks.
 Whilst this book does not go into extensive detail about deep learning, the final chapter of this Part provides a foundation that can be complemented by works such as Goodfellow et al. (2016).

 Each model class is introduced in classification or regression settings with extensions to survival analysis then discussed.
 Differences between model implementations are not discussed, that is, there is not extensive detail on whether one specific algorithm is superior to another.
-Instead, the focus is on understanding how these models are built for survival analysis In this way, readers are well-equipped to independently follow papers that introduce specific implementations.
+Instead, the focus is on understanding how these models are built for survival analysis.
+In this way, readers are well-equipped to independently follow papers that introduce specific implementations.

 Part IV: Reduction Techniques